nevermore2718/nevermore2718/README.md

 ![R](https://github.com/nevermore2718/nevermore2718/assets/135075894/6fadada0-132f-4a5b-9e0c-ad7614183d25)

 Hi there!👋🏻 My name is **Raven Spann**.
-I'm from the US and currently working towards my in Information Technology from Western Govenors University.
+I'm from the US and currently working towards my in Information Technology from Western Governors University.
 Go Night Owls!

 I am passionate about Cyber and Information Security as well as Cloud computing.
 Currently studying for my CySA+ certification.